Education and Engagement Initiatives

 Bee Real Bee Everywhere

-St. Paul's Public Art project, "Bee Real, Bee Everywhere," launched in 2017 and aims to inspire conversation about the plight of pollinators in our community.
-The outreach cargo bike accompanying the project, called "The Office of Urban Pollen Exchange," visits libraries, parks, and community events for bee education activities.
+Saint Paul's two-year public art project, "Bee Real, Bee Everywhere," launched in 2017 and aimed to inspire conversation about the plight of pollinators in our community.
+The outreach cargo bike accompanying the project, called "The Office of Urban Pollen Exchange," visited libraries, parks, and community events for bee education activities.
 In 2017 alone, the project traveled over 150 miles to 30 events across St. Paul!
-Learn more.

 Bruce Vento Nature Sanctuary Apiary